Skip to main content

 }

-If you don’t have the user’s email address, pass in a null value.
-The SDK will still initialize, and you can identify the user later by following the instructions in 2.
-Identify the User.
+If you don't have the user's email address, leave the email and hashedEmail variables as null.
+The SDK will still initialize, and you can identify the user later by following the instructions in the next step.

 1.5 Set additional user attributes